A Brief History of Divorce in Reno

 Child Custody and Support in No-Fault Divorces

-In child custody matters the no-fault principle also comes into play.
+In child custody matters, the no-fault principle also comes into play.
 Nevada courts prioritize the best interests of the child when determining custody arrangements, irrespective of the reasons for the divorce.
 The focus remains on providing a stable and nurturing environment for the children involved.

 Similarly, in calculating child support, the court looks at factors such as each parent’s income, the child’s needs, and the custody arrangement.
 The financial support decision is based on the well-being of the child rather than assigning blame to either parent.